-No-Pay Copay encourages members to be more engaged in their health – and saves them money.
-By completing certain activities in Strive each year and earning at least two credits, members can receive certain generic drugs the next quarter at no cost.
+No-Pay Copay rewards members for taking active steps in managing their health and it saves them money.
+By completing certain activities in Strive each year and earning at least two credits, members can receive certain generic drugs related to their condition the next quarter at no cost.
 Covered conditions include:

 - High blood pressure and high cholesterol.

 - Cardiovascular disease, congestive heart failure and coronary artery disease.

 BlueCross BlueShield of South Carolina (BlueCross) identifies eligible members and mails an invitation to join the program.
 Participants must then register for Rally to complete activities.
 Log in to your My Health Toolkit account, select Wellness, then No-Pay Copay to learn more.
 You can also call BlueCross at 800.868.2520 for more details.